June 14, 2021

 Juvenile hemochromatosis is a rare genetic disorder characterized by the accumulation of iron in various organs of the body.
-Symptoms usually become apparent before the age of 30.
+Symptoms usually become apparent before the age of 30, though they may appear at a later age in some individuals.
 The specific symptoms and severity of juvenile hemochromatosis vary from one person to another.
-Common symptoms include absent or decreased function of the testes in males or ovaries in females (hypotrophic hypogonadism), heart (cardiac) disease, scarring of the liver (cirrhosis), joint disease, diabetes, and dark discoloration of patches of skin (hyperpigmentation).
-These symptoms are similar to those seen in classic hereditary hemochromatosis.
-However, the symptoms associated with juvenile hemochromatosis occur at an early age and are usually more severe.
+Common symptoms include absent or decreased function of the testes in males or ovaries in females (hypogonadotropic hypogonadism), heart (cardiac) disease, scarring of the liver (cirrhosis), joint disease, diabetes and dark discoloration of patches of skin (hyperpigmentation).
 If untreated, juvenile hemochromatosis can potentially cause life-threatening complications.
-Juvenile hemochromatosis is caused by mutations of one of at least two genes (the HJV and HAMP genes).
-These mutations are inherited as an autosomal recessive trait.
+Juvenile hemochromatosis is caused by mutations in one of two genes (HJV and HAMP).
+Juvenile hemochromatosis is inherited in an autosomal recessive manner.

-The symptoms and severity of juvenile hemochromatosis can vary from one person to another.
+The symptoms and severity of juvenile hemochromatosis can vary from one person to another, even within the same family.
 Major symptoms include hypogonadotropic hypogonadism and heart, liver and joint disease.
-In some cases, nonspecific, vague symptoms may precede the development of more serious complications.
-Such symptoms may include fatigue, joint pain (arthralgia), and lack of appetite.
-If left untreated, juvenile hemochromatosis can progress to cause serious, life-threatening complications.
+In some patients, nonspecific, vague symptoms may precede the development of more serious complications.
+These earlier symptoms may include fatigue, joint pain (arthralgia) and lack of appetite.
+If left untreated, juvenile hemochromatosis can cause serious, life-threatening complications.

 The symptoms of juvenile hemochromatosis usually become apparent at some point before 30 years of age.
 However, in rare cases, some individuals have not developed symptoms until their 30s.